Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Is okay.
 Been years for both of us...
 Hot chocolate?"

-"Uh…"
+"Uh..."

 "You look like you need talk."

 Feeling transparent, Ava nodded, but shrugged as well.
-"No offense Gyotin, but I’m not a Buddhist…" she glanced back at the front of the church.
+"No offense Gyotin, but I’m not a Buddhist..." she glanced back at the front of the church.
 At some point a donor had paid for the big cruciform window to be filled with a stained glass summary of the Bible from the swirling gas and planets representing Genesis to the Gospel as shown in a panoramic view of the crucifixion on Golgotha and above that, angels.
 It was beautiful.

 "Then not a Buddhist talk.
 Just old friends, catch up.
 Maybe scratch whatever itching you."